joanorr/cdk-samples/README.md

   public subnets.

 * **DynamoDb REST APIs:** A REST API published on API Gateway, to manage CRUD operations on entities stoired in DynamoDb.
+Also uses Cognito user pools for authetication.

 * **Kinesis Data Pipeline:** A data pipeline receiving data from an API Gateway endpoint, sending it to a Kinesis Data Stream, which is polled by Kinesis